A list of resources by subject area for librarians serving youth.

 What Youth Librarians Need to Know about Copyright

 A go-to list of current articles, blog posts, and websites, about iPads, tablets, eBooks, apps, and more, for children's librarians navigating their way through the evolving digital landscape.

 Between August 1 and August 18, 2014, 415 children’s librarians responded to a survey of 9 questions concerning the use of new media with young children in libraries.
 The survey was created as a collaborative effort between Association for Library Service to Children (ALSC), LittleeLit.com, and the iSchool at the University of Washington.
-Preliminary finding are available through an infographic created by ALSC’s Public Awareness Committee.
+Preliminary finding are presented through this infographic created by ALSC’s Public Awareness Committee.

-As represented in both the ALA Strategic Plan and the ALSC 2017-2020 Strategic Plan, ALA and ALSC are working to expand our membership so it is more reflective of the communities we serve and ensuring that the library profession has the tools needed to advocate for equity, diversity and inclusion in all areas of librarianship and our library communities.
-Here are the objectives for ALSC's startegic direction in Diversity & Incusion:
+As represented in both the ALA Strategic Plan and the ALSC 2020-2023 Strategic Plan, ALA and ALSC are working to expand our membership so it is more reflective of the communities we serve and ensuring that the library profession has the tools needed to advocate for equity, diversity and inclusion in all areas of librarianship and our library communities.
+Here are the objectives for ALSC's startegic direction in Equity, Diversity & Inclusion:

-- Expand opportunities for existing members from underrepresented experiences to serve in ALSC activities, as measured by longitudinal studies and/or focus groups, by September 2020.
+- Expand opportunities for existing members from underrepresented experiences to serve in ALSC activities.
 Transforming ALSC

 Social Justice in Youth Librarianship Resources:

 - Listen to Dr. Nicole Cooke; Assistant Professor and Program Director for the Master’s of Library and Information Science at the School of Information Sciences, at the University of Illinois, Urbana-Champaign, presenting research in the areas of diversity and social justice in librarianship during the 2017 Leadership & ALSC meeting